 By partnering with an agency that can provide media buying support, the in-house process can begin before the in-house resource has reached its planned level.
 This can then become a carefully managed transitional process, as platform responsibilities are migrated as the in-house team is further grown and trained.
 Then once this has been transitioned, agencies can provide ad-hoc resource to supplement any shortfalls with in-house resource.

 Even once the media buying responsibilities are fully transitioned – it is very likely that brands will still require some form on ongoing support.
 In-housing is often referred to as a spectrum – it is rare for brands to take 100% of responsibility on themselves.

-As agencies can spread the costs of these specialists across multiple clients, they are able to provide a flexible source of additional specialised capacity to a brands in-house team, and act as incremental resource to lead larger initiatives beyond the day-to-day responsibilities of the in-house team.
+As agencies can spread the costs of these specialists across multiple clients, they are able to provide a flexible source of additional specialised capacity to a brand's in-house team, and act as an incremental resource to lead larger initiatives beyond the day-to-day responsibilities of the in-house team.

 Once established with a way of working, there is a risk that an in-house team can become stagnant, and no longer continuously develop.
 This can happen for several reasons; an in-house team may face less external pressure to push their capabilities, may lack the budget to commit to test larger initiatives, or may simply lack the capacity to keep abreast of the latest updates across the industry and evolve their marketing strategy accordingly.

 There may also at times be too much of a focus on bottom line performance to be able to divert any budgets away from tried and tested strategies.Whereas agencies are ideally positioned to test out new platforms and ideas.
 Given the pooled resources and diversity of clients that an agency team works across, they have the scale and bandwidth to simultaneously test new products and iterate new tactics.